n4xwe/RTL-SDR-and-Radiosonde/README.md

 A very powerful spectrum scanning and analysis program is built into the RTL-SDR utilites.
 More information about using the command line "rtl_power" command can be found at http://kmkeen.com/rtl-power/

 LTE Tools is a collection of tools to locate and track LTE basestation cells using very low performance RF front ends.
 These tools work with RTL2832 based dongles.
 The 'CellSearch' program can be used to search for LTE carriers within a range of frequencies.
-Once an LTE frequency has been located, 'LTE-Tracker' can be used to monitor and track, in realtime, any LTE cells on that frequency.
+Once an LTE frequency has been located, 'LTE-Tracker' can be used to monitor and track, in realtime, any LTE cells on that frequency. if you are interested in the frequency accuracy of your RTL-SDR, use CellSearch to find a local LTE tower.
+Most Verizon LTE networks are are clustered around 751MHz.
+On the Command Line type "CellSearch --freq-start 751000000" That command should return something like this:

+pi@raspberrypi:~ $ CellSearch --freq-start 751000000
+LTE CellSearch v1.0.0 (release) beginning
+  Search frequency: 751 MHz
+  PPM: 120
+  correction: 1
+Detached kernel driver
+Found Rafael Micro R820T tuner
+[R82XX] PLL not locked!
+Examining center frequency 751 MHz ...
+Allocating 15 zero-copy buffers
+  Detected a cell!
+    cell ID: 51
+    RX power level: -9.62715 dB
+    residual frequency offset: 114.284 Hz
+  Detected a cell!
+    cell ID: 53
+    RX power level: -12.9478 dB
+    residual frequency offset: 94.7467 Hz
+Detected the following cells:
+A: #antenna ports C: CP type ; P: PHICH duration ; PR: PHICH resource type CID A      fc   foff RXPWR C nRB P  PR CrystalCorrectionFactor 51 4    751M   114h -9.63 N  50 N one 1.0000001521762091894 53 4    751M  94.7h -12.9 N  50 N one 1.000000126160689673

+In the returned information about the Cell look for the entry with lowest foff.
+Copy the CrystalCorrectionFactor for that entry.
+Open a Python Console.
+Find the difference between 1 and the CrystalCorrectionFactor.
+Multiplying it by one million yields the PPM of the RTL-SDR.
+In this example the PPM of the RTL-SDR dongle is 1e6*(1-CrystalCorrectionFactor) which equals-0.126PPM.

+pi@raspberrypi:~ $ python
+Python 2.7.16 (default, Oct 10 2019, 22:02:15)
+[GCC 8.3.0] on linux2
+Type "help", "copyright", "credits" or "license" for more information.
+>>> 1e6*(1-1.000000126160689673)
+-0.12616068967297167
+>>>

+ (Control-Z closes the Python Console)

 All of the scripts have detailed inline comments that explain the function of every line in the script.
 They are offered under GPL v3.0 and can be easily modified by any user.
 Approximate runtimes for the scripts are included in the script descriptions.
 The exact runtime depends on a number of factors including the state of the packages on your system and the speed of your Internet connection.